Classification of Horikawa surfaces with T-singularities: Complex smoothings

+As we said, in the quotient we must have $W_0'$ with a single Wahl singularity $[p_g+1,2,\ldots,2]$, and maybe one $A_1$ singularity.
+By the same Manetti's argument in the proof of Theorem \ref{JPZ}, we have that the minimal resolution of $W_0'$ has a birational map to $\F_e$ with $e$ maximal, and the exceptional divisor $E$ is contained in one or two fibers, and contains the proper transform of the negative section $\sigma_{\infty}$.
 Because of the $2$s in $[p_g+1,2,\ldots,2]$, one can check that it is impossible for two fibers.
 Thus we have only one degenerated fiber for $X \to \P^1$.
 The $-(p_g+1)$-curve must be $\sigma_{\infty}$, and the only positions for the two $(-1)$-curves in this fiber is $[1,2,\ldots,2,1]$.
 Notice that there is no room for an extra $(-2)$-curve, and so the case of one $A_1$ singularity is not possible. \end{proof}

 \begin{theorem} Let $W$ be a Lee-Park example and suppose that $K_W^2=8k$ for some $k>1$.
 Assume that $W$ admits a $\Q$-Gorenstein smoothing.
 Then the corresponding nonsingular fibers live in the component of the moduli space whose general member has a canonical map onto $\F_0$. \end{theorem}